 Updated – New 2015 Formula!
-With Tony’s recent foray into low-FODMAP, I’ve been struggling with convenient breakfasts and snacks for those times when cooking just isn’t convenient.
-Mikey’s Muffins fit the ingredient requirements, containing just eggs (yes, sorry, not appropriate for our egg-free following!), almond flour, coconut flour, water, baking soda, and salt in the Original.
+With Tony’s recent foray into low-FODMAP, I’ve been struggling with convenient breakfasts and snacks.
+Mikey’s Muffins fit the ingredient requirements, containing just eggs, almond flour, coconut flour, water, baking soda, and salt in the Original.

 Overall, Mikey’s Muffins are unique, yet tasty, and hit on a universal craving to enjoy certain foods “normally” but more nutritiously.
-They are surprisingly light in calories, too, less than 100 per muffin (top and bottom together)!
+They are surprisingly light in calories, too, less than 100 per muffin!
 They have just 1 to 3 grams of sugars per muffin, yet pack in 3 grams fiber, 5 grams protein, and 7 grams natural fats.
 And, Mikey’s Muffins come in three varieties (at last count)…

-Cinnamon Raisin – This was the only flavor that we didn’t enjoy.
-The texture was still good, but I only spotted one or two raisins in each whole muffin and the stevia sweetness was so sharp and off-putting.
+This was the only flavor that we didn’t enjoy.
+The texture was still good, but I only spotted one or two raisins in each whole muffin.
+The stevia sweetness was so sharp and off-putting as well.
 I had hoped that they would remove the stevia with the product changes, but it remained.
 If you are even close to a stevia super-taster, or are like me and don’t adore stevia in baked goods, then be warned that it is ever-present in this product.
 I would love it if they either just omitted the stevia or used raisins to sweeten instead.

 The only general hang-up for us is the price to product ratio in Mikey’s Muffins.
 They are on the “extravagant” side for our budget, particularly with each box carrying just four small muffins.
 I think worthwhile for many grain-free, dairy-free enthusiasts, but perhaps out of range for many home cooks.